Copyright © University of Cambridge. All rights reserved.

 Goh Wei Hao from Corporation Primary School in Singapore thinks that these are the only solutions.
 He says:

 There is no multiple of three that has 1 in the ones place except for 7.
-(In the first sum)
+(In the first calculation)

 There is no multiple of three that has 2 in the ones place except for 4.
-(In the second sum)
+(In the second calculation)

 This is certainly true (and Joshua mentions this too), although we would need to take the explanation a bit further to justify that there aren't any other solutions.